Improving LLM Final Representations with Inter-Layer Geometry: Inter-Layer Geometry

-\textbf{Cayley-Encoder} Cayley-Encoder maps layers to nodes of a Cayley Graph over $SL(2, \mathbb{Z}_n)$, and then applies a GNN.
 To maintain the graph's symmetry and expansion properties, we choose the smallest $n$ such that $|V_n| \geq L$.
 We map the $L$ layer representations randomly to $L$ nodes of the Cayley graph.
 When $|V_n| > L$, the remaining $|V_n| - L$ nodes are initialized as virtual nodes with zero vectors as their representations.
-We then apply a GNN to learn a final representation over the Cayley graph.
 Following \citep{wilson2025cayley}, we use only the representations from the non-virtual nodes for the final hidden representation used for the prediction task.

-\textbf{Set-Encoder} Set-Encoder uses each layer representation as one set element, and then applies a DeepSet \cite{zaheer2017deep} to learn the final representation.
-A DeepSet is a neural architecture for learning permutation-invariant functions over sets.
-A DeepSet first applies a shared Multi Layer Perceptron \citep{hinton2007learning} $\phi$ to each element independently, then aggregates the result with a permutation-invariant pooling $\text{PI-Pool}$, and finally applies another transformation $\rho$ which is an MLP that produces the task-specific representation:

-\textbf{FC-Encoder} FC-Encoder constructs a fully connected graph over the layers, where every layer is connected to every other layer, and then applies a GNN to learn the final representation.
-The fully-connected graph enables direct communication between any pair of layers.
-This structure is dense, with $\binom{L}{2}$ undirected edges.

-In the next section, we demonstrate the effectiveness of \method{} through extensive evaluation.
+In the next section, we demonstrate the effectiveness of Cayley-Encoder and FC-Encoder through extensive evaluation.